JesseKozeluh/PowerShell/Exchange/Clean Mailbox Permissions/README.md

 This PowerShell script performs the following actions:

-- Two versions, one written for Exchange Server 2019 and the other for Exchange Online
 - Written for shared mailboxes, but can be used for user mailboxes (doesn't handle Send-On-Behalf perms)
 - Prompts for a mailbox email address
 - Retrieves the mailbox’s Distinguished Name